ietf-wg-ohai/draft-ohai-chunked-ohttp/draft-ietf-ohai-chunked-ohttp.md

 length of the AEAD nonce, the `chunk_nonce` would wrap and be reused.
 Therefore, the response MUST NOT use 256<sup>`Nn`</sup> or more chunks.
 However, this limit does not consider security margins; see {{sec-limits}}.

+If the sender of the response is about to reach the maximum number of chunks, and can send an application-level error (such as trailer fields in a Binary HTTP message), the sender SHOULD send such error indications in the last allowed chunk.

 # Security Considerations {#security}